 The biggest issue is that Proof-of-work is an energy consuming method and due to resources used to provide electricity just for Bitcoin mining.
 For that reason, Ethereum is planning to abstain from PoW and go for Proof of Stake consensus in the near future.

 Proof-of-Stake works differently and doesn’t imply rewards for finding blocks.
 There are also no miners doing work for a reward.
 Instead, the system chooses a block creator deterministically, depending on the wealth of one (stake).
 These block creators are called forgers.
 Forgers take network fees as a reward for transaction validation.
-Validation is the process when every transaction is being checked to protect the system from double spending or Sybil attack.
+Validation is the process when every transaction is being checked to protect the system from a double-spending or Sybil attack.
 Proof-of-work blockchains, for example: Bitcoin, Litecoin, Bitcoin Cash and Bitcoin Gold have a risk of such attacks on their networks.
 When mining difficulty decreases, it’s easier to buy enough power to make a 51% attack.
 Cryptos using Proof-of-Stake:

 The list of blockchain consensuses, however, is way longer.
 There are many different technologies using different consensuses.
 There are also Delegated Proof-of-Stake (DPoS), Proof-of-Authority (PoA), Proof-of-Weight (PoWeight), Byzantine Fault Tolerance (BFT), Directed Acyclic Graphs (DAGs) and many others we will consider in our next articles.